Configure Responsive Pipelines

 You should change the state of a Pipeline in the Mezmo App at least once to initialize the Pipeline's state table so it can be used with the API.

-You can use the Script Execution Processor to add the operational state of a Pipeline as metadata to a message to change the functioning of downstream Processors, such as the Route Processor.
+Alternatively, you can use the Script Execution Processor to add the operational state as metadata to a message for more advanced use cases.

-This code shows how to get the Pipeline state variable and set it as message metadata for downstream Processors:
+This code shows how to get the Pipeline state variable and set it as message metadata:

-This screenshot shows the configuration of the Script Execution Process to get the operational state of a Pipeline and use it in a message for downstream Processors
+This screenshot shows the configuration of the Script Execution Processor to get the operational state and add it to the message

-You can these use the value of op_state
+You can then use the value of op_state in other processors:

 This screenshot shows the configuration of the conditions in the Route Processor for both Monitoring and Incident Modes